jasonrandrews/arm-software-developers/content/en/compilers/install_armclang.md

 Since Arm Compiler for Embedded 6.18, and Arm Compiler for Embedded FuSa 6.16.2, Arm User-based licensing (UBL) is supported.
 To check if you have such a license enabled, use the `armlm inspect` command.
 If a license is reported, then you are ready to use Arm Compiler (and other Arm tools).

-If no license is listed, you must [activate](https://developer.arm.com/documentation/102516/latest/Using-user-based-licensing) your license appropriately.\
-If no license is listed, you must [activate(internal link)](https://developer.arm.com/documentation-preview/102516/latest/Using-user-based-licensing) your license appropriately.
+If no license is listed, you must [activate](https://developer.arm.com/documentation/102516/latest/Using-user-based-licensing) your license appropriately.

 If using earlier compiler versions standalone or if no UBL license is available, you will need to set the environment variable `ARM_PRODUCT_DEF` to the `\\sw\mappings\product.elmap` file of your compiler installation, and ensure the environment variable `ARMLMD_LICENSE_FILE` is set to an appropriate license server.
 See [this article](https://developer.arm.com/documentation/ka004977/latest) for more details.